-To reach the mountain biking trailhead from Crested Butte, head south on SR135 for seven miles to Crested Butte South.
+To reach the Deadmans trailhead from Crested Butte, head south on SR135 for seven miles to Crested Butte South.
 Turn left heading east on Cement Creek Road (FS740) for 6.5 miles to the Deadmans Trailhead parking area on the right.

 Overall, Eccher Gulch Trail is the 120th most popular mountain bike trail of all 189 mountain biking rides in Colorado.
 Several of the better mountain bike trails are nearby Eccher Gulch Trail including Deer Creek Trail, 401 Trail, Teocalli Ridge Trail, East Brush Creek / Trail 400, 409 - Point Lookout Loop and Timberline Trail.

 © 1997-2020 · TRAILSOURCE.COM · All Rights Reserved.